Al-Huneidi/Credit_Risk/README.md

 # Challenge Overview

 Use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
 Evaluated the performance of these models and provide a recommendation on whether they should be used to predict credit risk.

+## Objectives

+	•	Implement machine learning models.
+	•	Use resampling to attempt to address class imbalance.
+	•	Evaluate the performance of machine learning models.